billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 #### Making New Boxes

 1. Use `Nrows` to set the number of rows you want a new box to have.
+2. Set the `New boxes` width either to full- or half-shank.
-2. Click where you want to place the center of the new box.
+3. Click where you want to place the center of the new box.

 * Dark outlines indicate excluded/forbidden sites.
 * If a box won't fit where you clicked, the box is downsized.